 We are proud to be the first national chemistry association for K–12 teachers and hope you’ll join us in building a lasting community for and by passionate educators.

 AACT has seven full-time, dedicated employees and the talent of several collaborators working together to bring you the best resources and support possible.
-Our core team includes Adam M. Boyd, Jenn Fees, Kim Duncan, Kira Washington, and Monica Wixon.
+Our core team includes Adam M. Boyd, Felicia Chaplin, Jeramy DeBry, Jenn Fees, Monica Wixon, and Raye Weigel.

 Adam M. Boyd, Director